 Above all, we want all of our students to feel safe and happy and we have a strong team to help and support students throughout their time at Neatherd.
 We know that students can only perform to their best when they feel well, safe and amongst friends.

 The Form Tutor is the first port of call for students if they have issues in school – be it around organisation, friendship or academic progress.
-We have a Vertical Tutoring system – so each form is made up of a small group of students from each year group.
-We feel that this breaks up divisions in school and allows for a natural mentoring ethos.

 A vital part of our work and encouragement of students is the reward system.
 Rewards are given when students achieve in any area of school life, including behaviour, attendance, academic, sporting, artistic and active citizenship.